 an intestinal disorder or obstruction;

-if you are receiving radiation treatment to your abdomen or pelvic area.
+radiation treatment to your abdomen or pelvic area; or

 How is irinotecan given?

-Your doctor may recommend a DNA test before your first dose of irinotecan.
+Your doctor may recommend a DNA test before your first dose.
 Some people are genetically more likely to have certain side effects from irinotecan.

-Irinotecan is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
-Irinotecan must be given slowly, and the IV infusion can take up to 90 minutes to complete.
+This medicine must be given slowly, and the infusion can take up to 90 minutes to complete.

-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when irinotecan is injected.
+Tell your caregivers if you feel any burning, pain, or swelling around the IV needle.

-If any of the medicine gets on your skin, wash right away with soap and water.
+If any of this medicine gets on your skin, wash right away with soap and water.

-Your doctor may recommend you have an anti-diarrhea medicine such as loperamide (Imodium) available at all times while you are receiving irinotecan.
-Take the anti-diarrhea medication at the first sign of loose or frequent bowel movements.
+Your doctor may recommend keeping anti-diarrhea medicine on hand at all times (such as loperamide or Imodium).
+Take this medicine at the first sign of loose or frequent bowel movements.
 Do not take loperamide for longer than 2 full days without your doctor's advice.

 What happens if I miss a dose?